AdobeDocs/experience-platform.en/help/release-notes/2023/august-2023.md

 {style="table-layout:auto"}

-For more information on sources, please read the [sources overview](../../sources/home.md).
+For more information, please read the [sources overview](../../sources/home.md).